-The towers were built to honor a Cham king who was known for his good works for the people.
-Phan Rang-Thap Cham was the last capital of the Cham kingdom before it was conquered by the ethnic Vietnamese, so the spot holds a lot of significance for the ethnic Cham who still chaff a bit under their rule of the majority people.
+Considering the ravages of time and development, the towers themselves are impressively sturdy and delicately ornamented.
+The Cham people still use the towers as a pilgrimage spot.
+The most significant time is the Kate Festival in October, when the temple is alive with ceremonies, offerings and traditional dance.
+Phan Rang Thap Cham was the last capital of the Cham kingdom before it was conquered by the ethnic Vietnamese, so the spot holds significance for the ethnic Cham who still chaff a bit under the rule of the majority people.

-Last updated on 23rd May, 2007.
+Last updated on 29th April, 2016.